Cockatiel

 The cockatiel is the only member of the genus Nymphicus.
 It was previously unclear whether the cockatiel is a crested parakeet or small cockatoo; however, more recent molecular studies have assigned it to its own subfamily, Nymphicinae.
 It is, therefore, now classified as the smallest subfamily of the Cacatuidae (cockatoo family).
 Cockatiels are native to Australia, favouring the Australian wetlands, scrublands, and bushlands.
+There are many different mutations of this bird.